hoodlm/u/README.md

 ## Can I write real software with `u`?

-Yes, you can use `u` to implement any program that can be expressed as a unary operator over a finite set.
+Yes, you can use `u` to implement any program that can be expressed as a unary operation over a finite set.
 If you find unary operators limiting, consider that a flaw with the underlying laws of universe, not a flaw with `u`.

 ## Is it Turing complete?

-Not by itself. `u` does not support boolean combinatorial logic (like AND/OR) which are a prerequisite to implement even simple automata.
+Not by itself. `u` does not support boolean combinatorial logic (like AND/OR) which is a prerequisite to implement even simple automata.

 ## Is it done?